randomseed-io/bankster/README.md

 `io.randomseed.bankster.currency/with-registry`).

-When the library loads, its predefined configuration is read from a default EDN file and its contents populates the default, global registry.
+When the library loads, its predefined configuration is read from a default EDN file and its contents populate the default, global registry.
 This registry can be modified too.

 ### Currency